 We help clients establish a serviced office rented in the Seychelles, as it is a requirement by the FSA for SDL licensees to show local presence.

-- Dedicated landlines to receive communications with regulators and to be able to be reached by clients if they have queries over the phone or just need a basic information
+- Dedicated landlines to receive communications with regulators and to be able to be reached by clients if they have any queries over the phone or just need basic information

-- Filing cabinet to keep any documents, even though most documents will be saved on cloud/server
+- Filing cabinet to keep any documents, even though most documents will be saved on the cloud/server

 - Minimum of one table and a chair which it would meet the FSA’s requirements